 MMA Career & Rise

-Volkanovski entered the UFC in 2016 and quietly assembled an unbeaten streak that demanded attention.
-His breakout moment came at UFC 237 in 2019 with a decision win over Brazilian legend Jose Aldo in Rio de Janeiro.
-He followed that up by dethroning Max Holloway at UFC 245 to claim the Featherweight Championship.
+Volkanovski joined the UFC in 2016 and built an impressive unbeaten streak.
+His star-making moment arrived at UFC 237 (2019) with a decision win over Jose Aldo in Rio.
+He then dethroned Max Holloway at UFC 245 to claim the Featherweight Championship.

-In February 2024, his reign ended via knockout to rising star Ilia Topuria at UFC 298.
-Topuria later vacated the title in early 2025 to move up to lightweight.
-This opened the door for Volkanovski, who faced Diego Lopes for the vacant championship at UFC 314 on April 12, 2025, in Miami.
-In a thrilling five-round war, Volkanovski reclaimed the belt via unanimous decision (48-47, 49-46, 49-46), earning Fight of the Night honors.
-In doing so, he became the first man over the age of 35 to win a UFC title in the lighter weight classes (flyweight to lightweight).
+His first reign ended with a KO loss to Ilia Topuria at UFC 298 (February 2024).
+Topuria vacated the title in early 2025 to move up, leading to Volkanovski facing Diego Lopes for the vacant belt at UFC 314 (April 12, 2025) in Miami.
+Volkanovski reclaimed gold via unanimous decision (48-47, 49-46, 49-46) in a thrilling war, earning Fight of the Night and becoming the first man over 35 to win a UFC title in the lighter divisions.

 Net Worth & UFC Earnings